opencodeiiita/Competitive_Coding/README.md

 Pretty much true, isnt it?!
 This opencode, its not going to be like that.
 You won't be asked to murder and then, solve the crime.
 Instead we are helping this opencode.
 We will do the murder for you and give an oppurtunity for you to become Sherlock Holmes.
 </br>And you are rewarded points for that!!
+A new issue for a unique bug will open everyday at 10 pm !
+Stay tuned.

 ## NOTE